 Can meditation and relaxation boost your memory and improve attention?

-Research has shown that meditation can physically change brain structure to increase mental efficacy the quality associated with a higher intelligence.
+Research has shown that meditation can physically change brain structure to increase mental efficacy of the quality associated with a higher intelligence.

 Anxiety and stress are frequent causes of memory and attention difficulties.
 Biofeedback is an effective way to combat these problems.

-In a Harvard Medical School study researchers observed the brain using MRI with average people while they were meditating.
+In a Harvard Medical School study, researchers observed the brain using MRI with average people while they were meditating.
 They found that after 20 minutes of meditation/relaxation, there was increased thickness in the part of the brain that controls memory and attention.
 The findings suggest regular meditation helps people maintain their ability to remember and focus.

 Biofeedback is also useful for a variety of other medical conditions, including: